- Autism NJ

 - Provides peer support to mothers of children and adults with special needs.
 Can also be reached by phone at 1-877-914-6662.

 - Contains COVID-19 resources for individuals and their caregivers – including plain-language explanations, a list of 75 stay-at-home activities, housing updates, and income support.

 - Contains an emergency preparedness checklist for people with disabilities.

 - Autism Speaks

 - Has a wide variety of resources geared toward families and toward adults who have autism.
 There is an Autism Response Team (ART) available to answer questions by phone, email, and live chat (1-888- 288-4762).
-Also contains tips for discussing COVID-19 with your child, guidance if your child needs to be hospitalized, behavioral resources, coping with stress, and parental training and support resources.
+Also contains tips for discussing COVID-19 with your child, a social story about wearing masks, guidance if your child needs to be hospitalized, behavioral resources, coping with stress, and parental training and support resources.

 - Child Mind Institute’s Autism Center

 - Offers suggestions for talking to your children about the coronavirus, teaching handwashing techniques, developing routines and creating schedules, and writing an emergency plan.